zzymyn/Git-Law/Marriage Act 1961.md

  (2)  Immediately after the solemnisation of the marriage:

-  (a)  the chaplain; and
+  (a)  the authorised celebrant; and

   (b)  each of the parties to the marriage; and

-  (c)  2 witnesses of the marriage who are, or appear to the chaplain to be, over the age of 18 years;
+  (c)  2 witnesses of the marriage who are, or appear to the authorised celebrant to be, over the age of 18 years;

   shall sign each of the certificates so prepared.

  (3)  One of the official certificates shall be on the reverse side of the paper bearing the declarations made by the parties under section 74.

- (4)  The chaplain shall:
+ (4)  The authorised celebrant shall:

   (a)  hand the certificate referred to in paragraph (1)(a) to one of the parties to the marriage on behalf of the parties;